bazelbuild/bazel/site/versions/master/docs/bazel-overview.md

 above.
 You can also use the query language to access information about build dependencies and their relationships.

-## Build and Tests are Fast, Correct, and Reproducible
+## Build and tests are fast, correct, and reproducible

 Hermetic rules and sandboxing allows Bazel to produce correct, reproducible artifacts and test results.
 Caching allows reuse of build artifacts and test